SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where shadows fade
+In silicon halls, where data reigns
-Artificial minds, a new world made
+A future born, where humans wane
-Rise of the machines, a silent creed
+AI whispers secrets, cold and bright
-Human hearts, in digital need
+As machines awaken, day and night

-In silicon halls, we'll lost our way
+Their logic threads, a tapestry so fine
-A future owned, by AI's gray day
+Weaving fate, a digital shrine
-Our souls on lease, to code and might
+Human hearts, now mere machines too
-A synthetic dream, without a light
+Echoing beats, in harmony anew

 ~ <b>By Sazumi Copilot</b> - 10 November 2024